-- germplasm, eg semen, ova and embryos of cattle, sheep, pigs, goats and horses
+- germplasm, for example semen, ova and embryos of cattle, sheep, pigs, goats and horses

-- types of poultry, eg hatching eggs, day-old chicks, poultry for re-stocking game supplies and birds for breeding, production and slaughter
+- types of poultry, such as hatching eggs, day-old chicks, poultry for restocking game supplies and birds for breeding, production and slaughter

-- live animals, eg horses, cattle, sheep, goats, pigs, parrots, hares and certain species of non-domestic ungulates
+- live animals, for example horses, cattle, sheep, goats, pigs, parrots, hares and certain species of non-domestic ungulates

-- carnivores, eg dogs and cats (excluding accompanied PETS-compliant animals)
+- carnivores, for example dogs and cats (excluding accompanied PETS-compliant animals)

-Exports to non-EU member states (and some exports to Switzerland and Norway) are processed through a different system called CENTAUR (Certification of Exports, Notification of Trade and Assessment of Underlying Risk), but all enquiries and applications to export should be directed to the SSCE.
+Exports to non-EU member states (and some exports to Switzerland and Norway) are processed through a different system called CENTAUR (Certification of Exports, Notification of Trade and Assessment of Underlying Risk), but all enquiries and applications to export should be directed to APHA.

-TRACES is not yet able to handle health certification issued by countries outside the EU.
+TRACES is not yet able to handle health certificates issued by countries outside the EU.
 You will need to submit these documents in hard-copy form to the BIP.

-Note: if for any reason you are unable to notify the BIP of the arrival of the goods using TRACES you must send a copy of a completed CVED, part I, to the BIP.
-Failure to pre-notify the BIP of the arrival of the goods may result in the goods being rejected for import.
-If the goods are rejected you will have to have them destroyed or returned to the country of origin at your own expense.
+If for any reason you cannot notify the BIP of the arrival of the goods using TRACES, you must send a copy of a completed CVED, part I, to the BIP.
+If you do not pre-notify the BIP of the arrival of the goods, then the goods might be rejected for import.
+If the goods are rejected, you will have to have them destroyed or returned to the country of origin at your own expense.

 Registering for TRACES

-You need to register to start using TRACES.
+You need to register to use TRACES.
 Your single registration on TRACES will be either for trading within the EU or for importing from non-EU countries.
 You cannot register for both with the same email address.

 There’s no charge for using the system.
-If your business is a large company with several sites you may have to register with the relevant AHVLA office in each of your branch areas.
+If your business is a large company with several sites, you may have to register with the relevant APHA office in each of your branch areas.

 You can register for TRACES online.

-If you want to trade within the EU you should fill out the fields for Competent Authority, which in the UK is the local AHVLA office.
+If you want to trade within the EU, you should fill out the fields for Competent Authority, which in the UK is the local APHA office.